Skip to content

 Day 1: Arrival in Tokyo

-Welcome to Japan and your 2025 Cherry Blossom Tour of Japan – Classic Route.
+Welcome to Japan and your 2026 Cherry Blossom Tour of Japan – Classic Route.
 On arrival at one of Tokyo’s international airports, you’ll be met by a Journey to the East guide and escorted to your Tokyo hotel by private transfer.

-Tokyo (Tokyo Station Hotel or similar)
+Tokyo (Imperial Hotel Tokyo or similar)

 No meals